Aliases for LTA4H Gene

 GeneCards Summary for LTA4H Gene

 LTA4H (Leukotriene A4 Hydrolase) is a Protein Coding gene.
-Among its related pathways are Metabolism and Linoleic acid metabolism.
-GO annotations related to this gene include poly(A) RNA binding and peptidase activity.
-An important paralog of this gene is C9orf3.
+Diseases associated with LTA4H include Tuberculous Meningitis and Intestinal Tuberculosis.
+Among its related pathways are Innate Immune System and Eicosanoid Synthesis.
+Gene Ontology (GO) annotations related to this gene include peptidase activity.
+An important paralog of this gene is RNPEP.

 Epoxide hydrolase that catalyzes the final step in the biosynthesis of the proinflammatory mediator leukotriene B4.
 Has also aminopeptidase activity.